ettoavi/object-inspector/README.md

 object-inspector
 ================
-code to inspect javascript object no more info
+code to inspect javascript object<br/>
+no more info